FALLEN-01/vanguard/README.md

 <img width="3188" height="1202" alt="frame (3)" src="https://github.com/user-attachments/assets/517ad8e9-ad22-457d-9538-a9e62d137cd7" />

-# [Project Name] 🎯
+# SCAMPAD 🎯

 ## Basic Details
-### Team Name: [ScramPad]
+### Team Name: Vanguard

 ### Team Members
-- Team Lead: [Jeffin Basil] - [SCMS SCHOOL OF ENGINEERING & TECHNOLOGY]
+- Team Lead: Jeffin Basil - SCMS SCHOOL OF ENGINEERING & TECHNOLOGY
-- Member 2: [Adithya Manghat] - [SCMS SCHOOL OF ENGINEERING & TECHNOLOGY]
+- Member 2: Adithya Manghat - SCMS SCHOOL OF ENGINEERING & TECHNOLOGY

 ### Project Description
-["ScramPad" could be envisioned as a notepad application that looks normal but gradually scrambles, distorts, or modifies saved notes subtly over time]
+"ScamPad" could be envisioned as a notepad application that looks normal but gradually scrambles, distorts, or modifies saved notes subtly over time

 ### The Problem (that doesn't exist)
-[Notepad app are convenient and useful for most cases.]
+Notepad app are convenient and useful for most cases.

 ### The Solution (that nobody asked for)
-[It will be more inconvenient to use.]
+It will be more inconvenient to use.

 ## Technical Details
 ### Technologies/Components Used